 Deciding how much freedom you should give your children online is difficult.
-As kids get older and their friends start accessing social media, they’ll almost certainly begin asking to join themselves.
-There are plenty of security concerns when it comes to letting your kids join social media early.
-So precisely what age should you be allowing your kids to join sites like Facebook, TikTok, and Twitter?
+As kids age and their friends access social media, they’ll almost certainly begin asking to join themselves.
+Many security concerns exist about letting your kids join social media early.
+So precisely what age should you allow your kids to join sites like Facebook, TikTok, and Twitter?
 Below is what you need to know about social media age limits.

 What Do Social Media Sites Say?

 Most social media websites have specific age limits.
-Twitter, Facebook, TikTok, and many others require that users be at least 13 years old before they can make an account.
-If these sites find out that someone under that age is using the service, they’re likely to have their account banned.
+Twitter, Facebook, TikTok, and many others require that users be at least 13 years old before making an account.
+If these sites discover that someone under that age is using the service, they will likely have their account banned.
 So is 13 the right age?
 Not necessarily.
 Social media can be filled with some pretty adult content.
 From pornography to hate speech and potentially abusive users.
 There are plenty of reasons why you might want to keep your kids off of these sites for a while longer.

 What do Psychologists Say?

-There are varying answers about the ‘right’ age to join social media, depending on which psychologist you ask.
-According to Dr. Lisa Strohman, psychologist and author of ‘Unplug: Raising Kids in a Technology Addicted Age’, kids under 11 are certainly too young.
+Depending on which psychologist you ask, there are varying answers about the ‘right’ age to join social media.
+According to Dr. Lisa Strohman, psychologist and author of ‘Unplug: Raising Kids in a Technology-Addicted Age,’ kids under 11 are certainly too young.

 At ages 7 to 11, children are still thinking very concretely, and they haven’t yet developed the ability to consider hypothetical situations.